 Afterwards, Davis frees Eric from his imprisonment and gives him the chance to slay him in order to be set free.
 Just then, Blade’s heightned senses picks up a sound in time as he pushes Stan out of the way.
 They manage to dodge a sudden barrage of kunai, but one of them has a bomb wrapped around it as they’re forced to evacuate from the tent before it blows up.

 Just then, they find themselves surrounded by a hoard of vampire ninjas.
-Afterwards, Kikyo emerges as it turns out that he was hired by Existence in order to have Blade killed.
+Afterwards, Kikyo emerges as it turns out that the Existence hired him in order to have Blade killed.
 After Eric tells Stan that he used to know him back when they studied their swordsmanship skills “under the same master”, Mikage offers Davis the chance to join Existence.
 Fortunately, Stan declines the request.
 From there, Blade and Kikyo engage each other while Davis fights off the vampire ninjas.

 While Stan is able to slay his supernatural adversaries, Blade has a much more difficult time due to Kikyo possessing a Healing Factor.
 After a while, Davis heads out into the jungle.
 With his army of vampire ninjas giving chase, Mikage is forced to put his personal duel on hold in order to fulfill his current assignment as he also heads out.